4.1 Thesis success with Wihi

 Comments field in Wihi

-Figure 6.
-Comments field in Wihi
+Figure 8.
+Messaging in Wihi

-Uploading a file in Wihi
+Upload a file in Wihi

 Uploading work to Wihi

-Figure 1.
+Figure 9.
 Uploading files to Wihi

 After the upload, both you and your thesis supervisor can access it in Wihi.
 Your thesis supervisor can also upload files to Wihi and you can view and download them.